Arpitha-P-Ajay/CreateAToDoApp_BeginnerLeague/README.md

 https://arpitha-p-ajay.github.io/CreateAToDoApp_BeginnerLeague/

 The WOW factor here is that the tasks will still remain even if you refresh the page.
 Also there is a progress bar that let you know the number of completed tasks from total tasks.
 And also you can edit the tasks before completion.
+It is Responsive

 # Screenshots